LSE-MY457/lse-my457.github.io/index.md

 * **CISAP**: Pearl, Glymour, and Jewell, _Causal Inference in Statistics: A Primer_, 2016, Wiley.
 * **CIWI**: Hernan and Robins, _Causal Inference: What If_, 2020, Routledge.

-Note: if you are particularly interested in graphical models and their application to causal inference, it is strongly recommended that you do all the readings from either CMRI or CISAP.
+_Note_: if you are particularly interested in graphical models and their application to causal inference, it is strongly recommended that you do all the readings from either CMRI or CISAP.
 CMRI is extremely technical and dense, while CISAP is a gentler (though not that gentle) introduction to some of the basics introduced in CMRI.
 If there are suggested readings from both books, you should choose either, not both.

 ### Formative problem sets